-My scholarly work has been informed by over a decade of teaching at SAIC in a research-oriented academic department in an art school context.
-I teach and write about modern and contemporary art in Europe and America from the late nineteenth century to the present, and my emphasis has been on art's histories of the human form and its alternatives.
+My scholarly work has been informed by teaching at SAIC in a research-oriented academic department in an art school context.
+I teach and write about modern and contemporary art in Europe and America from the late nineteenth century to the present with a focus on histories of sculpture and performance.
 The questions I ask of the history of art are developed from engagements with the interdisciplinary fields of transgender studies, queer studies, game studies, and performance studies.

 Note: Professor Getsy will be on leave in the 2020–2021 academic year, during which time he will be the Terra Foundation Visiting Professor of American Art at the Freie Universität, Berlin.